fotoply/discord-when-bot/README.md

 - Message includes a per-date list of responders and a combined list of all voters
 - Button clicks toggle availability and live-update counts and lists
 - Persistent polls backed by a local SQLite database (survive restarts)
-- Admin-only reminders: `/remind now` pings non-responders in the current channel; `/remind config` manages per-channel reminder settings (enable/disable and frequency)
+- Admin-only reminders with per-channel schedule: set a starting time (UTC) and interval to control when reminders fire (e.g., 12:00 + 24h → daily at 12:00; 10:00 + 12h → 10:00 and 22:00)

 ## Prerequisites